pawelngei/storyseedlibrary/content/pages/contribute/index.md

 ## For Developers

-If you're interested in contributing to this website, please contact the curator on [Mastodon](https://writing.exchange/@alxd) or by {{< cloakemail display="email" address="storyseedlibrary@alxd.org" >}}!
+If you're interested in contributing to this website, you can make a pull request to the repository on [Codeberg](https://codeberg.org/alxd/storyseedlibrary)!
+Alternatively, you can contact me on [Mastodon](https://writing.exchange/@alxd) or by {{< cloakemail display="email" address="storyseedlibrary@alxd.org" >}}!

-Soon it will be possible to create a pull request straight to this site's repository!